-

 French Exit

-Read more: French ExitMelancholic, world-weary, darkly funny, and strangely lovely, it gifts so much more than it promises, just like its heroine.
-Casting Michelle Pfeiffer as the femme fatale of her own derailed life – a stroke of brilliance, making this idiosyncratic story alive with sweet familiarity.
-Something of a whimsy in terms of tempo, but written like…
+Read more: French ExitMelancholic, world-weary, darkly funny, strangely lovely, it gifts so much more than it promises, just like its heroine.
+Casting Pfeiffer as the femme fatale of her own derailed life – a stroke of brilliance, making this idiosyncratic story alive with sweet familiarity.
+Something of a whimsy in terms of tempo, but written like it were…

 -